shrey141102/ChatGPT-with-WhatsApp/README.md

-# 🤖 WhatsApp AI Chatbot
+# 🤖 WhatsApp AI Chatbot with Memory & Vision

-A robust and feature-rich WhatsApp chatbot powered by OpenAI's GPT models.
-This application provides a seamless integration between WhatsApp Business API and OpenAI's conversational AI, with advanced features like conversation history, rate limiting, and comprehensive logging.
+A simple, powerful WhatsApp chatbot powered by OpenAI's GPT-4o-mini with persistent memory and image analysis capabilities.
+Built for personal use with minimal setup and maximum functionality.

 ## ✨ Features

-- **🤖 AI-Powered Conversations**: Powered by OpenAI's GPT models (GPT-3.5-turbo, GPT-4, etc.)
+- **🤖 AI-Powered Conversations**: Powered by OpenAI's GPT-4o-mini for cost-effective, smart responses
-- **💬 Conversation Memory**: Maintains conversation history for context-aware responses
-- **⚡ Rate Limiting**: Prevents spam and abuse with configurable rate limits
-- **📊 Monitoring & Analytics**: Built-in endpoints for health checks and statistics
-- **🔒 Error Handling**: Comprehensive error handling and logging
-- **⚙️ Configurable**: Highly configurable through environment variables
+- **🧠 Persistent Memory**: Remembers conversations across sessions using Mem0 cloud storage
+- **📷 Image Analysis**: Analyze and describe images sent via WhatsApp using GPT-4o Vision
+- **💬 Context-Aware**: References previous conversations naturally
+- **📱 Personal Bot**: Optimized for personal use with simple setup
-- **📝 Logging**: Detailed logging for debugging and monitoring
+- **📝 Comprehensive Logging**: Detailed logs for all messages, memory operations, and AI responses
-- **🚀 Production Ready**: Includes production-ready configurations
+- **🚀 Deploy-Ready**: Simple deployment to Render with minimal configuration

 ## 🚀 Quick Start